thijmennijdam/HIVE/README.md

 ```

 You can now load your dataset and projections in the dashboard.
 Forking and adapting the code for custom data types is straightforward (and coding agents can help automate this).

 ---

-## Features

-* Interactive visualization of hierarchical & hyperbolic embeddings
-* Built-in support for GRIT and ImageNet
-* Compare projection methods (HoroPCA, CO-SNE)
-* Dual-view and single-view modes
-* Tree, neighbor, and interpolation exploration modes
-* Modular codebase for plugging in new models/datasets

----